WKL10086/todo-list-tauri/README.md

+# Target

+Have a taste of Tauri framework, rust and svelte.
+Build a simple todo-list app.

 # Tauri + Svelte + Typescript

 This template should help get you started developing with Tauri, Svelte and TypeScript in Vite.